kasrababaei/swift-notes/RunLoop.md

 ## Timer

-Assiging `Timer` to `nil` isn't sufficient to stop it and it must be invalidated; otherwise, because setting to `nil` would cause the timer to deallocate and invoke its deinit function.
+Assigning `Timer` to `nil` isn't sufficient to stop it and it must be invalidated; otherwise, because setting to `nil` would cause the timer to deallocate and invoke its deinit function.
 But since the timer is retained by the `RunLoop`, that cannot happen.
 Therefore setting to `nil` does nothing except clear out your local property.

 ```Swift
 final class Foo {